cabrasky/thermal-ticket-printer/README.md

 - `templates/ticket-template.xml`: This file is an example XML template for a thermal ticket.

 You can use these sample files as templates for creating your own thermal tickets.
 To access them, install the package and navigate to the `templates` directory in the installed package directory.

+There is also the full TS + XML sample files in the folder `example` to test rapidly the config

 ## License